QuickBooks Online vs Desktop: How They Compare

 The biggest difference between QuickBooks Online vs Desktop is that Online requires no installation on a computer and Desktop does.
 Product-based businesses with inventory needs typically work better with QuickBooks Desktop, whereas service-based businesses or businesses that use multiple devices typically choose QuickBooks Online.

-Psst… If you want to get straight to the meat, my friend Woody Adams at Intuit has created an amazing comparison chart for us to see all the features in QuickBooks Online vs QuickBooks Desktop at once.
+View a comparison chart to see all the features in QuickBooks Online vs QuickBooks Desktop at once.
 Check it out here.

 Although I have most of my clients on QuickBooks Online (seriously, all but one), I think it’s always important to revisit the conversation of the main differences of QuickBooks Online vs. QuickBooks Desktop.